Cummins-Wärtsilä: End of the joint venture

 According to analytics, Cummins-Wärtsilä failed at introducing new engine types onto the market.
 The joint venture created significant losses.

 In December 1999 Cummins reported about the dissolution of the joint venture.
 Cummins kept the Daventry factory where it continued producing the Cummins QSW (Wärtsilä 170/180) series, and the Mulhouse factory was transferred back to Wärtsilä NSD together with the production of Wärtsilä 200/220 engines.

-In January 2000 Ole Johansson, the president of Wärtsilä NSD, said that both companies will continue the production and development of their own engine families, providing both parties better synergy benefits and improving profitability from the prevailing deficient level.
+In January 2000 Ole Johansson, the president of Wärtsilä, said that both companies would continue the production and development of their own engine families, providing both parties better synergy benefits and improving profitability from the prevailing deficient level.